Design Thinking Tools: how to use them to solve complex problems

 Simple representations of interfaces, drawn by hand, with different fidelity levels to make an idea tangible.

-Four steps to highlight the benefits of the Design Thinking tools in your company
+The Toolkit Handbook: 4 steps to enhance the benefits of the Design Thinking tools

 1. Focus on the problem